Visit Investors & Advisors Site | Support |

 Key Takeaways

-2. We expect growth to slow and interest rates to drop, which we believe should generate solid total return potential for bond investors.
+In the coming months, we still expect growth to slow and interest rates to drop, which should generate solid total return potential for bond investors.

 Overall, we remain selective and generally favor higher-quality bonds.
-Given a likely economic slowdown and pending Fed rate cuts, we think a modest duration overweight still makes sense.
+Given a likely economic slowdown and additional Fed rate cuts, we believe a modest duration overweight still makes sense.

 U.S. Government